 “Content with a strong average watch time and completion rate is more likely to be shown to a broader audience.”

 Completion rate measures how many viewers watch the video all the way through.
 A short, compelling video with an 85% completion rate can often outperform a longer one with high drop-off.
-This is where creators need to balance value with brevity.
+This aspect is where creators need to balance value with brevity.

 Tips to improve completion rate: